 This viewing platform for Star Events involves the use of a large window to boost the viewing experience for guests, for example.

-Shipping containers, in their most basic form, are not eco-friendly.
+Containers, in their most basic form, are not eco-friendly.
 However, there is plenty that designers and architects are doing to make them so.

-Solar panels, wind turbines, or hydro energy harvesting systems can also be fitted as power sources for some or all of the time (depending on where the shipping container building is based and how much energy is required).
+Solar panels, wind turbines, or hydro energy harvesting systems can also be fitted as power sources for some or all of the time (depending on where the building is based and how much energy is required).

 Roof gardens are also easy to create as the roof space is flat, and on a single story building, not very high, and this is a technique that is being used increasingly by green architectural innovators.